CampusHash/chef/README.md

 Attendee registration and UEID (Unique Event ID) generation.
 All registrations would be synced to CampusHash central database.

+### SlideCast ###

+Attendees can screen-share the presentation on the speaker's computer.
+The presentations would be HTML-based, so they can be embedded in an UI-view on the Chef control panel.
+Use [Django-SocketIO](https://github.com/stephenmcd/django-socketio) for the implementation (maybe).
+This would eliminate the need for a projector during the event (hopefully).

 ### Broadcast ###

 Speaker-level push broadcasts to all connected participants.
 This can be used to quickly share code-snippets or other important information to the participants.